tjaditya/adityatj.github.io/ied-turin.md

 *If Lamborghini and Ferrari never had a rivalry and instead collaborated to build a car, what would that vehicle look like?*

 The objective was to explore a unified design language that blends:
 - Lamborghini’s aggressive, angular stance and dramatic surface breaks, and
-- Ferrari’s sculpted elegance, fluid proportions, and aerodynamic purity.
+- Ferrari’s sculpted elegance, fluid proportions, and sense of motion.

-Rather than imitating either brand, the intent was to imagine a credible synthesis — a car that feels emotionally Italian yet technically forward-looking.
+Rather than imitating either brand, the intent was to imagine a credible synthesis — a car designed for emotional engagement on the road, combining visual tension with flowing, performance-oriented proportions.

 **Concept Codename: Wyndra (WINDing cobRA)**
-The concept was named **Wyndra**, derived from:
+The concept was named **Wyndra**, inspired by the idea of a car engineered to **dominate winding roads**.

-- **Wind** — reflecting airflow-driven surface development and future aerodynamic exploration
+- **Winding** — reflecting agility, balance, and driver-focused performance through corners rather than straight-line speed
-- **Cobra** — inspired by the poised, coiled stance and tension seen in the side profile and rear haunches
+- **Cobra** — evoking a poised, coiled stance, with muscular rear haunches and controlled surface tension suggesting readiness and precision

-This identity guided proportion, surface tension, and the later decision to extend the project into aerodynamic simulation and engineering refinement.
+This identity guided proportion, stance, and surface development.
+The emphasis on motion and control later motivated an engineering extension of the project into aerodynamic study and simulation.

 ---
 ## 1. Concept Development